Do you need insurance for a 125cc bike?

 125cc scooter insurance

-Insuring scooters at Biker Insure is no different to motorbikes.
-As long as you have the relevant licence to ride, comparing quotes and getting 125cc scooter insurance is the same easy process as finding cheap insurance for scooters with bigger cc engines.
+Insuring scooters via Biker Insure is no different to motorbikes.
+As long as you have the relevant licence to ride, comparing quotes and getting 125cc scooter insurance is the same easy process as finding insurance for scooters with bigger cc engines.

-You can get cheap insurance for a 125cc moped.
+125cc moped insurance can also be compared via Biker Insure.
 Technically speaking however, a 125cc moped is classified as a scooter.

 This is important for licencing purposes, because to legally ride a 125cc machine requires an A1 bike licence, whereas a 50cc machine can be ridden on the AM (moped) category.